asmitks/asmitks.github.io/_posts/2020-12-04-Style-Painting-using-RL.md

 This problem aims at training an agent to generate paintings using stroke based sequential actions.
 We plan to break down the given target image into a set number of strokes, using a RL agent, which can generate a painted image.
 Compare On Policy (PPO) and Off Policy (DDPG) methods for solving the problem.
 We also aim at incorporating style transfer while painting.

+## Applications
+- Learning to Paint is a complex process and often requires considerable time and effort to master the art
+- Making an AI agent learn how to reproduce an existing painting by decomposing it into a sequence of brush strokes across the canvas.
+- The training process of such an agent does not require any considerable vast experience.
+- The problem statement has multiple applications in real life such as handwriting reproduction, painting restoration etc.
+- Additionally using concepts from neural style transfer, the reward for the agent can be adjusted in order to incorporate style elements from a reference image.

+For results, and presentation see  [this](https://docs.google.com/presentation/d/12qKSNMhIWJkjU_1e4IlkE3kd8cIfE_pRqcq-_oIeAsw/edit?usp=sharing)

 ### Quickstart

 For training and testing on MNIST